Take classes at another college?

 Please make sure at all times you have an active permanent home address as it is required by the Pennsylvania State System of Higher Education.

 MySRU, Adding/Dropping Classes, RPINs, Change My Major or Add Major/Minor

 Drop/Withdraw from a class?
 Check the Official Policy.

 Order a My Rock Audit?
 Audits are available for all undergraduate and graduate students.
 Students may run a My Rock Audit on MySRU.
 If you need assistance reading/interpreting your My Rock Audit, help can be found at the MyRockAudit Guide.

 Get my Registration Personal Identification Number (RPIN)?
 Undergraduate, degree-seeking students must meet with their academic advisor to review their plan of study, receive their Registration PIN (RPIN) and complete a registration form/worksheet before accessing MySRU to register.
 RPINs are not needed in the summer.
 Post-Baccalaureate and graduate students do not need RPINs to register during any semester/term.

 Change my major?
-Forms for changing majors may be obtained in the offices of the deans, Academic Records and Summer School, or departments.
+Forms for changing majors may be obtained in the offices of the deans, Academic Records and Registration, or departments.
 Student are reminded that they must meet the major requirements that are in effect at the time they declare a new major.
 A department chairperson signature is required for the major change to be made.
 Check out Academic Forms for more information.

 Add a minor or second major?
 Students desiring to earn a double major or to add an academic minor field of study should first seek advisement from the specific academic departments that would be involved.
 This takes place normally after the freshman year.